 We fund projects that explore the profitability, energy efficiency, and environmental benefits of sustainable agriculture practices or systems.
 Projects can include, but are not limited to:

-- novel enterprise diversification, including organic production, using traditional and non-traditional crops and livestock; and
+- Novel enterprise diversification, including organic production, using traditional and non-traditional crops and livestock

-We encourage you to read prior issues of the Greenbook, which contains summaries, findings, and locations of previous grants.
-Using the Greenbook will help you design a competitive project.
+Before you apply, read the full Request for Proposals (PDF) for complete details of the program.
+You can also review the list of past projects and read prior issues of the Greenbook, which contains summaries, findings, and locations of previous grants.
+Using these resources will help you design a competitive project.